Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Method

 \subsection{Topic experiments}

 We analyze how many topics are needed to generalize well in cross-topic experiments by choosing a set of training sample sizes (960; 1,440; 2,880; 5,760) and fixing them while increasing the topics.
 The topics are increased in steps of 5 and end with the maximum number of topics available for a training set.
 Since fixing the number of topics and sample sizes requires a certain amount of samples available for each topic in the training set, experiments with larger sample sizes may start at larger topic sizes.
-For instance, fixing 10 topics and 960 samples only requires 96 samples per topic in the training set, while fixing 10 topics and 5,760 samples already requires 576 samples per topic to be available.
+For instance, fixing 10 topics and 960 samples only requires 96 samples per topic in the training set, while fixing 10 topics and 5,760 samples already requires 576 samples per topic.
 The more topics we include for a fixed sample size, the less samples per topic are available.
-We expect to find a pattern that reveals whether or not using many topics (diversity sampling) is beneficial for cross-topic performance.
+We aim to find out whether or not using many topics (diversity sampling) is beneficial for cross-topic performance.